reynaroyce12/LC-Blind75/Binary/Missing_Numbers/description.md

 1. If the missing number is 0: If the array starts from 1 and the missing number is 0, it will be correctly identified because we are iterating from 0.
 2. If the missing number is n: Since we iterate up to len(nums), the missing number could be n.
 If we dont iterate till n, we could overlook this edge case.

+Here a set is used for traversing instead of the array itself beaucse, when the `in` operator is used in the array, python performs a linear search to check if the element exists in teh array or not.
+But a set in python is implemented as a Hashtable.
+So when we use the `in` operator to see if an element exists or not it takes only constant time

 *Time Complexity:* O(n)
 *Space Complexity:* O(n)